-Key audit matter How our audit addressed the key audit matter Key audit matter Investment Properties impairment As at 31 December 2024, the carrying value of investment properties held by the Fund was SR 400.50 million (2023: SR 506.19 million).
+Key Addit Matter (Continued) Key audit matter How our audit addressed the key audit matter Investment Properties impairment As at 31 December 2024, the carrying value of investment properties held by the Fund was SR 400.50 million (2023: SR 506.19 million).
 The Fund Manager reviews the carrying values of these investment properties every six months or when there are indications of impairment, whichever is earlier.
 An impairment assessment is performed by determining if the recoverable amounts of these investment properties are less than their carrying values.
+Our audit procedures included, amonothers, the following: - Obtained two valuation reports as at December 2024 from real estate valuation that are Taqeem certified and; - Evaluated objectivity, independent competence and experience of valuers On a sample-basis, we involved a specialists to analyse the signification assumptions and evaluate their impact the fair values as well as assessing impact of changes in the key assumption to the fair values of the investments.
 The Fund Manager engages two independent certified valuers to help the Fund Manager to determine the recoverable amounts.
-The valuations are carried out using common methodologies and approaches, and this is considered a key audit matter as these methodologies and approaches involve significant judgement and estimates including estimated rental value per sqm per month, occupancy rates, escalations, exit yield, discount rates and others, including economic fluctuations impact on the Fund's business.
+The valuations are carried out using common methodologies and approaches, and this is considered a key audit matter as these methodologies and approaches involve significant judgement and estimates including actimated tental value per same per properties as determined by the valuers. - Evaluated the adequacy of presentation and disclosures in respect of investment properties, including disclosures of key assumptions and judgements.
+For impairment of investment properties, we have carried out the following audit procedures: including estimated rental value per sqm per month, occupancy rates, escalations, exit yield, discount rates and others, including economic fluctuations impact on the Fund's business.
 Refer to note 10 which includes the disclosure of significant accounting estimates and assumptions for valuation of investment properties.
-Also, refer to note 5 for the disclosure of material accounting policy information relevant for recognition and measurement of investment properties. assumptions and judgements.
-For impairment of investment properties, we have carried out the following audit procedures: We obtained two valuation reports from independent real estate valuers (Taqeem certified) for each investment properties as at 31 December 2024 and confirmed that the valuation approaches are suitable for use in determining the carrying values as at the reporting date.
+Also, refer to note 5 for the disclosure of material accounting policy information relevant for recognition We obtained two valuation reports from independent real estate valuers (Taqeem certified) for each investment properties as at 31 December 2024 and confirmed that the valuation approaches are suitable for use in determining the carrying values as at the reporting date.
 Assessed the recoverable amount, which is higher of fair value or value in use of the related investment properties as per the above-mentioned valuation reports.